Bastra: Palestinian Basra

-(2) Scoring

 If there is a tie, each team having 26 cards, no one gets 3 points.

-(3) Basra

 In this version of Basra, the score for a Basra is twice the face value of the card used to make the capture.
 For example, a Basra with a 7 scores 14 points in the case of capturing a 7 Spades with a 7 Diamonds.
 If a player captures a Jack with a lone Jack, there is no Basra.

-(4) End of game

 The game ends when one player or team reaches 101 or 151 depending on agreement between players.

 Jordanian Basra

 In Jordan, there are two variants of Basra.

-Jordanian Basra variant (A)

-This Basra variant is the same as Palestinian Basra.
+One is the same as Palestinian Basra.
 It should be born in mind that the Palestinian Basra is the most dominant Basra variant in Jordan.

-Jordanian Basra variant (B)

-This version of Basra card game is reported by Muthana Haddad.
+The other version is reported by Muthana Haddad.
 This variant of Jordanian Basra is the same as Palestinian Basra except that the picture cards, Queens and Kings, are used and the value of these cards differs as well.
 If the picture cards, Queens and Kings are used, they count as 10 for this purpose, so if a Queen captures a lone Queen from the table the score will be 20 points.